tonyatml/logic-automator/LogicAutomatorSwift/README.md

 ## 🙏 Acknowledgments

-- Thanks to Apple for providing the Accessibility API and SwiftUI
+- Thanks to Apple for providing the Accessibility API, Speech framework, and SwiftUI
 - Thanks to the Logic Pro X team
 - Thanks to all contributors and test users